 Social Security benefits are growing by 3.2%

-Thanks to the cost-of-living adjustment, Social Security benefits are growing by 3.2% in 2024 for most recipients.
+Thanks to the cost-of-living adjustment, Social Security benefits will grow by 3.2% for most recipients in 2024.
 This increase aims to reduce the impact inflation has on retirees.

 The increase in 2024 is far smaller than that of 2023 (8.7%), but it's still an increase in your check.
 For the average retired worker, that's an increase of $59 per check.